NanpengYu/pmuBAGE/README.md

 # pmuBAGE
-This is a repository for synthetic phasor measurement unit dataset
+This is a repository for synthetic phasor measurement unit dataset pmuBAGE.
+(The Benchmarking Assortment of Generated PMU Events).